• Menu

 26. Leaf-Cutter Ants

-Leaf Cutter Ants are fascinating to watch, but just by looking at them, one would never guess that they have jaws that are like chainsaws.
-Could you imagine chewing 1,000 counts per second?
-Like many ants, they too can carry up to 50 times their weight.
+Leaf-cutter ants are fascinating to watch, but just by looking at them, one would never guess that they have jaws that could be likened to chainsaws.
+Could you imagine chewing at 1,000 counts per second?
+Like many ants, they too can carry up to 50 times their weight!

 27. Lionfish

-Lionfish are beautiful but are surprisingly an invasive species.
+Lionfish are beautiful, but are surprisingly an invasive species.
 These fish eat just about everything so they have no problem surviving.
-Their spines contain neurotoxins which expose humans to certain vulnerabilities and ailments- so stay back!
+Their spines contain neurotoxins which expose humans to certain vulnerabilities and ailments- so stay back if you ever spot one whilst swimming in the sea!

 Learn More: Marine Sanctuary